2024 Cornell-Gladstone-Hanlon-Kaufmann Lecture in Environmental Education and Communication

 Research Professor, Institute of Marine Sciences University of California, Santa Cruz

-The 2017 lecture was given by Dr. David Inouye, Professor Emeritus, Department of Biology, University of Maryland, College Park, and Principal Investigator, Rocky Mountain Biological Laboratory, Crested Butte, CO.
+Professor Emeritus, Department of Biology, University of Maryland, College Park, and Principal Investigator, Rocky Mountain Biological Laboratory, Crested Butte, CO

-Inouye spoke on Oct.
-25, 2017, in the Hunt Union Ballroom on the topic, ""The Effects of Climate Change on Wildflowers and Animals in the Colorado Rocky Mountains."
+Address: "The Effects of Climate Change on Wildflowers and Animals in the Colorado Rocky Mountains"

 Inouye has worked at the Rocky Mountain Biological Laboratory for 47 years, and has long-term research projects about the flowering, pollination and demography of many species of wildflowers, and the bumble bees and hummingbirds that pollinate them.
 Climate change is affecting these species and their interactions, making this an interesting time to be studying the wildflowers meadows where they occur.